Nellius/UserScripts/Fanfiction.net-Filter-and-Sorter/README.md

     // colorScheme setting
     // '#64DD17': start of gradations, 3 or 6 digit hex color or color name
     // '#F1F8E9': end of gradations, 3 or 6 digit hex color or color name
-    // 'hsv': color space to make gradations, 'hsv' or 'rgb'
+    // 'hsv': color space to make gradations, 'rgb', 'hsv' or 'hsl'
     // 4: length of gradations, number
     // 'black': default foreground color, 3 or 6 digit hex color or color name
     // If 'black' is unreadable on generated background color,